ezequielgarcia-cmyk/ezequielgarcia-cmyk/README.md

 I have experience in robotics since middle school and joined the computer science UIL in highschool for my senior year.

 My email: ezequiel.garcia04@utrgv.edu

+I am learning C++ and i have already learned and practiced java.
+I am interested in learning python.